 - Politely refuse to answer any questions asked by police or record any statements in the absence of your attorney.

 - Do not discuss the series of events regarding the incident or try to prove your innocence.

 - Do not anger the officer who arrests you if you don’t have to.

 - You will likely spend the night in jail.

-At Logue Law, we are a leading Pittsburgh Sex Crimes firm known for our aggressive advocacy and professional approach to every case.
+At Logue Law Group, we are a leading Pittsburgh Sex Crimes firm known for our aggressive advocacy and professional approach to every case.
 Our seasoned attorneys will closely examine all evidence gathered against you; we will put fight to discredit all false evidence against you before the court.
 In case of conviction, we will fight for you to attain a lighter sentence.

 Charges of Indecent Assault or Aggravated Indecent Assault can be devastating.
 We at Logue Law Group, will offer you zealous representation.
 We believe that every client should get a fair chance while passing through the criminal justice system.
 And we leave no stones unturned to give those chances to you.